sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Is there a disconnect between subject and scene scale?
+- Is the shot size difficult to classify due to a mismatch between the subject and the scene?

-- Does the subject seem out of proportion with its environment?
+- Does the video present a subject-scene mismatch that makes shot size classification challenging?

-- Is there a mismatch between subject and scene sizes?
+- Is there a mismatch between subject and scene shot sizes?

-- Does the scene scale conflict with the subject size?

-- Is there an unusual relationship between subject and setting?

-- Does the subject appear mismatched with the environment?

-- Is there a scale disparity between subject and scene?

-- Does the setting seem inappropriately sized for the subject?

 </details>